cern-eos/eos/doc/diopside/manual/microservices.rst

    # disable
    eos space config default space.converter=off

+.. warning:: Be aware that you have to grant project quota in the converter directory if your instances has quota enabled, otherwise
+	     the converter cannot write files because the same quota restrictions apply

 The current status of the Converter can be seen via:

 .. code-block:: bash